Hiring Household Help- One Way Life Is Better In Mexico

 You’ve already heard that Mexico is one of the cheapest places to live in the world.

-And you may have heard that you can expect to lower your cost of living in Mexico when you move here.
+You may have heard that you can expect to lower the cost of living in Mexico when you move here.
 But it’s also not uncommon for many expats living in Mexico to maintain the same amount of expenses because your income goes so much further in Mexico.

 Many retirees in Mexico are coming to enjoy their later years.
 To finally be able to afford the luxuries that would be almost impossible north of the border.